chebpy/chebpy/README.rst

     from matplotlib.pyplot import *
     from chebpy import chebfun

-A good way to start is by defining a chebfun representing the identity function.
+The function ``chebfun`` behaves in much the same way as its Matlab counterpart.
+So, for example, as good a way as any to start would be to type:

 .. code:: python